jpratt2/CucumberTemplateJava/README.md

 This project is adapted from the Cucumber boilerplate from Christian Bromann for webdriver.io at https://github.com/webdriverio/cucumber-boilerplate

-For an installable version of Maven on Windows: https://installmaven.weebly.com/
+For an installable version of Maven on Windows, consider https://installmaven.weebly.com/

 Command line switches to launch browsers in Selenide: